PuceBaboon/ESP32_W5500_GW/README.md

 Don't ask me where you should input your access-point logon credentials.  :-)

-The physical connections between the ESP32 and W5500 are different, but simpler than the ESP8266 version (you don't need to buffer GPIO15 on the ESP32).
+The physical connections between the ESP32 and W5500 are different, but simpler than the ESP8266 version (you don't need to buffer SCS chip-select signal on the ESP32).

 -  **GPIO23**   <-->   **MOSI**
 -  **GPIO19**   <-->   **MISO**